webbgroup/certified-aws-developer-associate-notes/4-aws-security/kms.md

 - Difference between S3 Bucket policies and KMS Key policies is that we can not control access without KMS Key policies
 - Default KMS Key policy:
     - Is automatically created if we don't prove a specific policy
-    - Gives complete acces to the key to the root user = entire AWS account
+    - Gives complete access to the key to the root user = entire AWS account
     - We should also give access to IAM policies to the KMS key
 - Custom KMS Key policies:
     - We define the user and the roles who can access the KMS key
     - We define who can administer the key
-    - It is usefull for cross-accounmt access to the KMS key
+    - It is useful for cross-account access to the KMS key

-## Cross account copying of snaphots
+## Cross account copying of snapshots

 1. When we create a snapshot, it will be encrypted with our CMK
 2. We should attach a KMS key policy to authorize cross-account access
 3. We share the encrypted snapshot
-4. In the target account we create a copy of the snaphot and we encrypt it with a KMS key from this account
+4. In the target account we create a copy of the snapshot and we encrypt it with a KMS key from this account
-5. We create a volume from the snaphot
+5. We create a volume from the snapshot

 ## KMS CLI